 This is not strictly a workplace problem; it’s a growing problem off the job too.
 Every day people witness things on the street and choose to stand idly by.
-This is known as the bystander effect—the more people who witness an event, the less likely anyone in that group is to help the victim.
+This is known as the bystander effect—the more people that witness an event, the less likely anyone in that group is to help the victim.
 The psychology behind this is called diffusion of responsibility.
 Basically, the larger the crowd, the more people assume that someone else will take care of it—meaning no one effectively intervenes or acts in a moment of need.

 This crowd mentality is strong enough for people to shirk their known responsibilities.
 But it’s not only frontline workers who don’t make safety interventions in the workplace.
 There are also instances where supervisors do not intervene either.